maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 RetroBASIC supports the standard set of logical operators: `=`, `>`, `<`, `<=`, `>=` and `<>` for not-equals.
 It also supports the HP-style `#` which is the equivalent to `<>`, as well as the seldom-seen `=>` and `=<` variations.
 It also supports logical `NOT`, `AND`, `OR` and `XOR`.

+RetroBASIC also supports two less well-known logical operators, `EQV` and `IMP`. `EQV`, for "equivalent", returns true if both of the parameters are the same, that is, both are true or both are false. `IMP`, for "implies", returns true only if the first parameter is true and the second false, otherwise it returns false.

 #### Notes:

 Tymshare SUPER BASIC defines a pseudo-variable `EPS`, short for *epsilon*, which holds what that particular machine considers to be a very small value.
 Comparisons could be performed with the "close to equals" operator, `=#`, which returned true if the two values were equal to within `EPS`.
 These "close enough" comparisons were used to avoid the rounding issues described in the [*Data* section](#data-in-basic-programs) above.

+#### Availability:

+`EQV` and `IMP` were added in 2.0.0.

 <!-- TOC --><a name="string-operators"></a>
 ### String operators